gopala-kr/ldr/README.md

 Events behave in a consistent, standards-compliant way in all browsers (including IE8) and automatically use event delegation.

-There are few pre-requesites and key-concepts we need to master before start with building apps.
+There are few pre-requesites and key-concepts we need to master before we start with building apps.

 Familiarity with HTML, JavaScript and ECMAScript6 (ES6).

-and the five key concepts are:
+and the key concepts are:

 * Components
 * JSX